Understanding WiFI Issues

 - Allow your modem/router to automatically manage channels to switch away from congested frequencies.
 While forcing your access point onto a fixed channel can be quite effective in some situations, any modern access point has the ability to automatically move to a different channel if the current channel is experiencing too much interference.

-- Line of sight is always better.
+- Line of sight works best for signal strength.
 Don't put your 802.11b/g/n access point on the floor, this wastes half of its 360 degree field of range (see image below).

 - 802.11n is not a guaranteed solution, as this standard relies on sending multiple signals (using both 2.4 and 5GHz) which can perform poorly in heavily congested areas.